PMW 2023-021 by Kenneth L. Gentry, Jr.

-In Revelation we have an interesting phrase that occurs time and again, and which plays an important role in the drama.
-This is the third in a short series analyzing the phrase and its significance for the redemptive-historical preterist view of Revelation that I hold.
+In Revelation we have an interesting phrase that occurs time and again, and which plays an important role in John’s apocalyptic drama.
+This is the third in a four-part series analyzing the phrase and its significance for the redemptive-historical preterist view of Revelation that I hold.

-But now let’s continue by beginning to consider the issue directly as we look at:
+So, now let’s continue by considering the issue in Revelation itself, as we look at:

 The “Land-dwellers” in Revelation

-This is the second article in a short series on a recurring phrase in Revelation, generally translated “those who dwell on the earth.”
+This is the second article in a four-part series on an important recurring phrase in Revelation, generally translated “those who dwell on the earth.”
 I am arguing that it should be translated “those who dwell in the Land,” i.e., of Israel.
 For brevity I translate the whole phrase as “Land-dwellers.”
 In this article I will begin with: